martiansideofthemoon/martiansideofthemoon.github.io/_posts/2020-02-10-model-extraction-bert.markdown

 ### Paper, Code & Contact Information

-This blogpost summarizes the results in our ICLR 2020 paper "Thieves on Sesame Street!
+This blog post summarizes the results in our ICLR 2020 paper "Thieves on Sesame Street!
 Model Extraction of BERT-based APIs".
 You can find the camera ready version of the paper [here](https://arxiv.org/abs/1910.12366) and the code to reproduce experiments [here](https://github.com/google-research/language/tree/master/language/bert_extraction).

 This work was done by [Kalpesh Krishna](http://martiansideofthemoon.github.io/) (during an internship at [Google AI Language](https://research.google/teams/language/)), [Gaurav Singh Tomar](https://research.google/people/GauravSinghTomar/), [Ankur P. Parikh](https://research.google/people/104995/), [Nicolas Papernot](https://www.papernot.fr/) and [Mohit Iyyer](https://people.cs.umass.edu/~miyyer/).
 We are happy to get in touch and hear any feedback / answer any questions at [kalpesh@cs.umass.edu](mailto:kalpesh@cs.umass.edu)!